rob-luke/AuditoryStimuli.jl/docs/src/examples-realtime.md

 sample_rate = 48000
 audio_channels = 2;
 source_rms = 0.2

+default(size=(800, 300)) # hide
 ```

 ## Set up the signal pipeline components

-Next we open a connection with a sink.
+First a sink is generated.
 This would typically be a sound card, but that is not possible on a web site.
-Instead, for this website example we use a dummy sink.
+Instead, for this website example a dummy sink is used, which simply saves the sample to a buffer.

 ```@example realtime
-sink = DummySampleSink(Float64, sample_rate, num_channels)
+sink = DummySampleSink(Float64, sample_rate, audio_channels)

 # But on a real system you would use something like
 # a = PortAudio.devices()